Why your Landing Pages Get You No Conversions and What To Do About It

 #3 Don’t perform these tests for too short or too long a period.

-We are sure that these strategies will help you create a landing page that converts to your expectations.
+We are sure that these strategies to improve landing page conversions will help you create a landing page that converts to your expectations.
 But it is equally important to remember that no one formula will work.
 Don’t stop tweaking, testing, and experimenting to understand what’s working for you.